 There are plenty of things that can prevent an individual from passing a background check for a gun.
 As mentioned, virtually every felony will result in the failing of the background check, as well as misdemeanors involving domestic violence.

-Another common reason for individuals being denied a firearm purchase due to a background check is because the individual committed a felony when filling out the background check form.
+Another common reason for individuals being denied a firearm purchase due to a background check is that the individual committed a felony when filling out the background check form.
 One thing that some individuals fail to realize is that the NICS background check system is able to check an individual’s entire criminal history in a matter of seconds.
 This means that any crime that the individual has ever been charged with will be present on the check.

 Many individuals will lie when filling out the ATF Firearms transaction record and claim they have not been convicted of a crime when they in fact have.4 Lying about your criminal history on a government form is considered perjury and is a felony offense.
 By committing a felony, the individual will technically be banned from ever purchasing a firearm again if they are convicted.